codebug-us/NashWD-6C/README.md

                 hasMagicalPowers: true,
             }
         },
-    }
+    };
     ```

-1. Create a variable called forbiddenForestDwellers and set it equal to the dwellers in the forbidden forest using dot notation or bracket notation.
+1. Create a variable called `forbiddenForestDwellers` and set it equal to the dwellers in the forbidden forest using dot notation or bracket notation.

-1. Create a variable called snapeFirstSubjectTaught and set it equal to the 0th index of Severus Snape's first subject taught. *Hint* you may need to use bracket notation (I bet you were beginning to wonder it's purpose ;)!
+1. Create a variable called `snapeFirstSubjectTaught` and set it equal to the 0th index of Severus Snape's first subject taught. *Hint* you may need to use bracket notation (I bet you were beginning to wonder it's purpose ;)!

 1. Use object assignment to add a new professor to the list.
 [Here's a list](https://en.wikipedia.org/wiki/Hogwarts_staff#Filius_Flitwick) to help. *Note* you should not be touching the code that you copied above!

 1. Add a new property to our object called `magicalObjects` and set it equal to
     ```
+    {
       'Marauder’s Map': {
         users: ['Harry Potter', 'Ron Weasley', 'Hermione Granger', 'Tom Riddle'],
         creators: ['James Potter', 'Sirius Black', 'Remus Lupin', 'Peter Pettigrew'], }
+    }
     ```

-1. Add an object an [object method](https://www.w3schools.com/js/js_object_methods.asp) to `Marauders Map` called `sayPassword` that console.logs the string "I solemnly swear that I am up to no good".
+1. Add an object an [object method](https://www.w3schools.com/js/js_object_methods.asp) to `Marauders Map` called `sayPassword` that returns the string "I solemnly swear that I am up to no good".
 Call your object method to make sure it works!